Diminishing access to justice during police stops and custody within the EU during the COVID-19 pandemic

 In conclusion, the current trend of police and law-enforcement authorities’ powers being gradually expanded on one hand, without the corresponding provisions to further protect peoples’ fundamental human rights on the other, is more than evident both globally and within the EU.
 The prolonged COVID-19 pandemic has greatly augmented the severity of this growing discrepancy and the statistics on discrimination and violation of fundamental rights of individuals during police stops and while in police custody within the EU are alarming.

 In this post, we laid out the legal context in which this is happening.
-In doing so, Access to Justice intends not only to draw attention to this serious issue, but also to openly call on all relevant institutions and bodies, as well as all other concerned governmental or nongovernmental human rights experts and activists, to engage their respective capacities and come up with concrete proposals and specific solutions to this problem.
+In doing so, Just Access intends not only to draw attention to this serious issue, but also to openly call on all relevant institutions and bodies, as well as all other concerned governmental or nongovernmental human rights experts and activists, to engage their respective capacities and come up with concrete proposals and specific solutions to this problem.